AndroidCrypto/MifareDesfireEv3TutorialNFCjLib/readme.md

 This should be the perfect beginner app as it uses a brand new DESFire tag with it's factory settings.

-Some notes on typical sessions with the card
+Some notes on typical sessions with the card.
+I recommend that you lay your phone on the tag and after the connection don't move the phone to hold the
+connection:

 ### 01 tap the DESFire tag to the NFC reader of an Android phone
 The app connects to the tag and read the **tag id** (7 bytes long)